Floriannue/CORApy/readme_florian2.md

 6. Go to back to step 2 with n+=1 and continue until you are at the end of the List

-**Your current task** is to translate ConPolyZono.representsa_ and its tests fully.
+**Your current task** is to translate.
 In case of error, compare all dependencies and every methode involved against matlab and create python-matlab debug scripts (you can execute matlab code)